ledwindra/continuous-integration-stata/README.md

 Hello world!
 Are you a researcher working primarily using Stata?
 Have you ever:
 - Gotten a headache working with cross-platform (e.g. Windows vs Mac OS)?
 - Tried to reproduce a code published by other researchers but it doesn't work out on your machine?
+- Overwritten your codes and data (after years of sweat and blood!) using another platform (e.g. Dropbox, Onedrive)?
 - All of the above?

 Imagine that you can avoid all of that.
 And that's what this repository is aiming for!